MediaMath/strand/docs/articles/data_comps_using_sync.md

 	</template>
 ```

-When the lightDOM queryParam values are changed via 2 way binding, the sync component will pick this up and trigger the requisite `GET` calls to retrieve this query from the server.
+When the lightDOM queryParam values are changed via 2-way binding, the sync component will pick this up and trigger the requisite `GET` calls to retrieve this query from the server.
 Note that this input is automatically debounced against keyboard input.
 If necessary you may vary this timing via the `autoDebounce` property.
 The default is 200ms.

 ### 2-way binding on the response

-Unfortunately this example does not provide any feedback to the user, but it is possible to easily output this via 2 way binding as well.
+Unfortunately this example does not provide any feedback to the user, but it is possible to easily output this via 2-way binding as well.
 As mentioned earlier the sync component exposes a bindable `data` property which is used for both input and output of bindable data.
 By binding this to a repeated template we can show the user a list of items (we assume these objects have a name property) matching their search:

 ```html
 	<template is="auto-binding">